 Framed by the distinctive burr of influential Scottish thinker RD Laing, this 1977 doco questions how the Western medical system handles childbirth: in Laing's view, "one of the disaster areas of our culture."
 Supported by arresting hospital footage and impassioned interviews with mothers, the film argues that women are often deliberately sidelined during the process of birth, and babies' needs ignored.
 Screenings in the UK and US saw it contributing to a debate about newborn care; one that remains ongoing.
 Birth won a Feltex award for best documentary.

-Antonia Prebble is best known for playing Loretta West in Outrageous Fortune.
-Before that, Prebble appeared in the kidult shows Mirror Mirror and The Tribe, and was a presenter on What Now?.
-In more recent times, she has taken on roles in TV dramas The Almighty Johnsons and The Blue Rose, and in the movie White Lies.
+Antonia Prebble is best known for her roles in Outrageous Fortune and Westside.
+Early on she appeared in kidult shows Mirror Mirror and The Tribe, and was a presenter on What Now?.
+Prebble went on to act in TV thriller The Blue Rose and movie White Lies.

 This collection celebrates Kiwi comedy on TV: the caricatures, piss-takes, and sitcoms that have cracked us up, and pulled the wool over our eyes for over five decades.
 From turkeys in gumboots and Fred Dagg, to Billy T, bro'Town and Jaquie Brown.
 As Diana Wichtel reflects, watching the evolution of native telly laughs is, "a rich and ridiculous, if often painful, pleasure."